seatbelts/pokedex-react/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).